 AI development in life insurance seems like the most promising solution for insurance life companies to acquire millennial customers since the generation is tech-savvy and the most digitally observed.

 #1 Produce quick & interactive communication.
+One of the most recent developments in Artificial Intelligence is the chatbot, which helps in communication without having to spend any money on employees.
 Rather than using the old traditional way to introduce and explain services, insurance companies are now adopting chatbots to interact with their customer.
-A chatbot helps in building communication without having to spend any money on employees.
 The insurance industry has been actively making use of such chatbots to educated, improve the connections between the company and clients and save costs spent on operations, resulting in lower premium prices.
 Machine learning is also an ideal option for insurance companies that only work with their clients online as it can help those counter frauds and promise their customers a characterized experience.

 #3 Immediate Cost Estimation.
 Price remains central in consumer decision-making, but carriers innovate to diminish competition purely on price.
 Sophisticated proprietary platforms connect customers and insurers and offer customers differentiated experiences, features, and value.
 In some segments, price competition intensifies, and razor-thin margins are the norm, while in other segments, unique insurance offerings enable margin expansion and differentiation.
 In jurisdictions where change is embraced, the pace of pricing innovation is rapid.
 Pricing is available in real-time based on usage and a dynamic, data-rich assessment of risk, empowering consumers to make decisions about how their actions influence coverage, insurability, and pricing.

-SotaTek offers advice, information, and software services for AI and Machine Learning projects.
+As a Leading Artificial Intelligence and Machine Learning development company in Vietnam, SotaTek offers advanced AI/ML development services and dedicated AI/ML developers.
 Contact us now to get a tailored AI development in life insurance for your business to start getting more user insights.